itsp-technology/autolabsoft/README.md

 # autolabsoft
-# 1. Use the Raw GitHub URL to install k9s so change this
+# 1. this is used to install DevOps Tools listed below

 * eplace github.com with raw.githubusercontent.com in the URL
 ```